In Exercises 1–4, classify the two samples as independent or depe... | Study Prep in Pearson+

 In Exercises 1–4, classify the two samples as independent or dependent and justify your answer.

-Sample 2: The fuel efficiencies of the same 12 cars using an alternative fuel
+Sample 2: The heights of the same 37 children after 1 year

 Verified step by step guidance